Emails threatening Florida voters to "vote for Trump or else!" linked to overseas servers

 Two of the emails shared with CBS News included home addresses of the recipients.
 One of those recipients said the sender appeared to be relying on outdated information, as he had not been registered at that address for months.

-The Lawyers Committee for Civil Rights Under Law received numerous calls about the email through its elections hotline, with most coming from Florida and at least one from Arizona, Kristen Clarke, the group's president and executive director, told CBS News.
+The Lawyers' Committee for Civil Rights Under Law, a group of attorneys dedicated to combating discrimination, received numerous calls about the email through its elections hotline, with most coming from Florida and at least one from Arizona, Kristen Clarke, the group's president and executive director, told CBS News.
 At least one man in Alaska also received the message and shared it with CBS News.

 "While I am not intimidated by this scam looking email, my elderly mother very much was/is," said Debi Martinez, an Alachua County resident who was among the voters who received the message.